Melody Norris Waller MSN, RN

 Memphis, TN 38163

-Melody Norris Waller, RN-to-BSN option coordinator and instructor for the University of Tennessee Health Science Center (UTHSC), received her Bachelor's of Science in Nursing degree from the University of Tennessee at Chattanooga in 2001 and her Master's of Science in Nursing focusing on Nursing Education with a concentration in Maternal-Child Health from the University of Memphis in 2009, and her Doctor of Philosophy in Nursing Science degree from UTHSC in 2016.
+Melody Norris Waller, RN-to-BSN option coordinator and instructor for the University of Tennessee Health Science Center (UTHSC), received her Bachelor's of Science in Nursing degree from the University of Tennessee at Chattanooga in 2001,her Master's of Science in Nursing focusing on Nursing Education with a concentration in Maternal-Child Health from the University of Memphis in 2009, and her Doctor of Philosophy in Nursing Science degree from UTHSC in 2016.
 Dr. Waller's research efforts have been directed toward women’s health and improving the sexual and reproductive health status of African American women.
 Her work has also focused on utilizing progressive education strategies in both Gerontological and Maternal Child Health Nursing.

-Mrs. Waller is a proud member of Association of Women's Health, Obstetric, and Neonatal Nurses, Sigma Theta Tau International Nursing Honor Society, Sothern Nursing Research Society, University of Memphis Alumni Association.
+Dr. Waller is a proud member of Association of Women's Health, Obstetric, and Neonatal Nurses, Sigma Theta Tau International Nursing Honor Society, Sothern Nursing Research Society, University of Memphis Alumni Association.
 She currently serves as the Vice-president elect for the local Sigma Theta Tau International Beta-Theta-At-Large Chapter and Co-chair elect for the Minority Health Research Interest Group (RIG) of the Southern Nursing Research Society.